ChrisDiVincenzo/Summer2021/week1.md

 how should I organize my day(s)?

 do I want to make tools? collages?
 I like making tools that I could "use" for something?
 So I want to make a game?
 I want to make more useless games, games that subvert themselves I guess.
 Need to keep thinking and writing, don't stop writing...

+### May 21

+thinking about potential art class.
+Want to make a list of resources for students for presentations.
+Rhizome, Ubu, eflux, museum websites, library? list of artists, topics, look at purchase classes